The Mindfulness Foundation launched in September, 2015 with a professional two-year Diploma in Mindfulness-Based Approaches.

 To support the next generation of mindfulness researchers, the Mindfulness Foundation is offering a tuition waiver to PhD students who are interested in pursuing research or teaching research methods in mindfulness and mental health.

-Prerequisites for application includes: previous participation on an eight-week mindfulness training MBSR or MBCT, a minimum of one year personal practice, a qualification in psychotherapy, psychology, or mental health and placement in a voluntary, charitable or community setting.
+Prerequisites for application includes: previous participation on an eight-week mindfulness training MBSR or MBCT, a minimum of one year personal practice, a qualification in psychotherapy, psychology, or mental health and placement in a voluntary, charitable or community setting to be arranged in Year II of the training.
+We may accept applications from people without a mental health background but with intensive experience of mindfulness and meditation.

 This training is in line with established Mindfulness training standards and participants are required to develop a personal practice, teach an eight-week mindfulness group, submit video recordings, reflective essay, assignments or presentations and attend regular supervision/peer supervision.